 4:3 Aspect Ratio & 16:9 Monitors for Museums & Exhibits

-INDOOR or OUTDOOR Exhibits and Museums
+For INDOOR or OUTDOOR Museums & Exhibits

 Museums, art galleries, and special exhibits are using an ever-increasing number of LCD video monitors and touch screens.
 Use LCD monitors to update or enhance exhibits with live video clips.
 Similarly, some cycle through a series of still images.
 Additionally, in attempts to provide a historical perspective, they often choose to use 4:3 aspect ratio monitors.